 The GR-1 Granular synthesizer.
-Directly available from stock!
+Now available directly from stock.

 The ECR-1 Convolver module is in production now.
 Our beta testers have reported back.
 We’ve fixed the problems they encountered and made the controls even more responsive than they were, adjusted audio input levels and added a few more “Shift” functions like previewing the processed sample including envelope and pitch bend, and fast forwarding when turning the encoder.
 Expect to see it in the webshop early April, priced 499 EUR including VAT.

 GR-1 Firmware 2.2, new video, and sound packs